Code-Institute-Submissions/sami-sinnari-MilestoneProject1/README.md

  Extra features added :

+ - HTML : The site navigation has been changed so that after clicking a navigation link it doesn't open a different page, instead it directs you to a section on that same page.

- - Contact Modal : Changes were made to the Modal's "close (X)" button with the word "nevermind" and it was added in the right top and bottom corner.
+ - Contact Modal : The section under "say something" has been added afterwards, with a button "LET'S TALK".
+Moreover, changes were made to the Modal's "close (X)" button with the word "nevermind" and it was added in the top right corner and at the bottom.

  - Services page : A paragraph was added at the bottom of the page explaning that our service fees are provided on inquiry.